AtomCrafty/UniversalInjectorFramework/README.md

 ## Building

 UIF comes as a Visual Studio solution, so building should be as simple as loading it in VS and hitting build.
+Note that it is targeted at platform toolset version 143, so make sure the correct C++ build tools are installed.
+To use the generated dll on older Windows versions, you might need to install the VC++ Redistributables on the target machine.

 Make sure to select the build configuration applicable to your chosen [proxy](#what-is-a-proxy) and the correct target platform.
 If none of the provided proxies suit your needs, you will need to [add your own one](#creating-new-proxies).